anhvir/c102/README.md

 =======
 This week Lab:

-  * Make sure you understand the concept of arrays, the relationship between arrays and pointers, then start with implementing Exercise 6.9.
+  * **Implement Exercise 6.9:** Make sure you understand the concept of arrays, the relationship between arrays and pointers, then start with implementing Exercise 6.9.
 You can use the skeleton [`e69.c`](./e69.c).